natev51/jettl/docs/Sections/Core Model.md

 ## Spawning Model

-### Inline vs Async Spawning of Root
+### Call vs Async Spawning of Root

 #### Concepts

-Inline spawning exists to support resource setup in the Main actor.
+Call spawning exists to support resource setup in the Main actor.
 If references are created in Main and not closed, they are guaranteed to be alive for the application lifetime.

 #### Notes

-- Inline does not spawn an async actor.
+- Call does not spawn an async actor.
-- Inline can be used to obtain outputs (actor state and error information) after the call completes, enabling straightforward dataflow signaling that the root actor has stopped.
+- Call can be used to obtain outputs (actor state and error information) after the call completes, enabling straightforward dataflow signaling that the root actor has stopped.
-- Multiple inline spawns can exist in the same application (multiple roots can occur in the same application).
+- Multiple call spawns can exist in the same application (multiple roots can occur in the same application).

 ### Spawning Children